How to bet on the NFL: Point spreads, totals, parlays and more

 Betting on the point spread is the most common wager made by NFL gamblers.

-A point spread is a certain number assigned by sportsbooks that a team either has to win by or can lose by.
-These numbers will vary depending on the opponents that are playing, whether a team is at home and, like any sport, if a key player is injured.
+A point spread is a number assigned by sportsbooks that a team either has to win by or can lose by.
+These numbers vary depending on the matchup, whether a team is at home and if a key player is injured.

-Under this scenario, you would see the Bills listed at -3.5 and the Patriots at +3.5.
-Most sportsbooks will set the odds at -110 for both sides on the spread, which will help create action on both teams.
+Under this scenario, you would see the Bills listed at -3.5 and the Dolphins at +3.5.
+Most lines are set at odds of -110 for both sides of the spread, which creates action on both teams.

-Most sportsbooks will set the over/under for a game between 40-50 points.
-Some, like a game involving Patrick Mahomes and the Kansas City Chiefs against another high-powered offense, will reach the mid-50s.
+Most totals for a game are between 40-50 points.
+Some, like a game involving Patrick Mahomes and the Kansas City Chiefs against another high-powered offence, will approach the mid-50s.

-You can also wager on team-specific totals as well and place an over/under bet on how many points you think each individual team will score in a game.
-The total would be reduced compared to the main number because only one team’s output would matter for this bet type.
+You can wager on team-specific totals and place a bet on how many points you think each team will score.
+The total would be lower than the game total because only one team’s output would matter for this bet type.

 Prop betting